ChangxingSu/subook/README.md

 Lastly, there are a few stylistic improvements that allow for better readability.

+## NOTE
+Please, report any issues you find on https://github.com/chancey922/subook/issues,which is better than writing on an e-mail list or a web forum.
+Forking and pull requests are welcome.
 ## License

 This work may be distributed and/or modified under the conditions of the LaTeX